 This recipe is a vegan version of the Indian spinach curry, Palak Paneer, that uses tofu instead of the typical Indian cheese ‘paneer’: Palak Tofu.
 It’s rich, creamy and delicious!

-Palak Paneer was always my go-to curry in Indian restaurants (before I went vegan).
+Palak Paneer was always my #1 choice in Indian restaurants (before I went vegan, obviously).
 It’s a creamy spinach curry (Palak) with the traditional Indian cheese (Paneer).

 To make this dish vegan, we’re using tofu instead of paneer.
 Firm tofu is actually consistency-wise very similar to paneer, so it’s the perfect substitution!
 We’re adding kala namak (Himalayan Black Salt) to the tofu to give it a similar taste.
 Delicious!